Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Video Remote Lecturing Tools

+\mypar{Validation.} We manually verified all Zoom links for July 2021 by visiting the corresponding Zoom page and ensuring that it forces users to log in via the related universities' SSO systems.
+If this was not the case, we used web searches to identify whether the related university refers to this Zoom subdomain for events on any of its websites.
+From 363 Zoom links we verified, 12 (3.31\%) were incorrectly attributed or could not be verified through other channels.
+We excluded these false positives from our analysis.

-Taking a macroscopic look at our data, we again see a similar segmentation as with the previous cases of general cloud usage, email, and cloud-based LMS, see \Fref{fig:zoom}.
+\mypar{Results.} Taking a macroscopic look at our data, we again see a similar segmentation as with the previous cases of general cloud usage, email, and cloud-based LMS (see \Fref{fig:zoom}).
 We see a heavy adoption of SfB (from 2015 to 2021) in the Netherlands (one with a large increase mid-2015 to \ZOOMMAXABSnlSfBonly (\ZOOMMAXPERCnlSfBonly)), the \us (110 (42.31\%) to \ZOOMMAXABSeduSfBonly (\ZOOMMAXPERCeduSfBonly)), the \uk (9 (7.83\%) to \ZOOMMAXABSukSfBonly (\ZOOMMAXPERCukSfBonly)) and the THE Top100 (30 (30.00\%) to \ZOOMMAXABStheSfBonly (\ZOOMMAXPERCtheSfBonly)).
-At the same time we see close to no SfB instances in France, and limited adoption in the remaining countries with 5 (35.71\%) in Switzerland, 11 (32.35\%) in Austria, and 25 (30.86\%) in Germany.
+At the same time we see close to no SfB instances in France, and limited adoption in the remaining countries: 5 (35.71\%) in Switzerland, 11 (32.35\%) in Austria, and 25 (30.86\%) in Germany.
 Note that in Germany we observed an increase of 20 institutions using SfB between November and December 2020, most likely due to the introduction of Microsoft Teams, which partially uses DNS entries overlapping with those for SfB.
-We conjecture that this overall picture connects to different operational paradigms between universities in these two clusters, also in terms of administrative centralization (see \Fref{sec:background}), and we revisit this point in our discussion in \Fref{sec:discussion}.
+We conjecture that this overall picture connects to different operational paradigms between universities in these two clusters, also in terms of administrative centralization (see \S\ref{sec:background}).